In just a few weeks, remote working has become the new normal for many workers as Covid19 has achieved a massive step change in the world of work.

 “A distributed company can fish from the entire ocean.
 Instead of hiring someone who grew up in Japan but lives in California, you can gain someone who lives, works, wakes up and goes to sleep wherever they are in the world.
 They bring a different understanding of that culture and a different lived experience.”

 * Productivity and attendance

-Remote working can also create extraordinary improvements in productivity, as a comprehensive two-year study from Stanford University found.
+Remote working can also create extraordinary improvements in hot desk boost productivity, as a comprehensive two-year study from Stanford University found.